Lakezh/CMEECoursework/Groupwork/README.md

 Includes two figure, which is the output of TAutoCorr.R.
 Other data are from previous parcticals.

 results:
-All the output results should be out here.
+All the output results should be put here.